 Our Certificates Add Value and Flexibility

-When you complete the Ball State master of arts in education (MAE) program, you will be eligible to have a graduate-level certificate awarded for the focus area you have selected as a part of your degree program.
+When you complete the Ball State master of arts in education (MAE) program, you will be eligible to apply for a graduate-level certificate awarded for the focus area you have selected as a part of your degree program.
 You will receive a certificate verifying your completion of work in the specific focus area of your degree, and the certificate will be placed in your official university transcript.

 Experts at Educating Educators